School-on-Air/school-on-air-privacy-policy/index.md

 Data Tracking Tracking Devices .
 We may use other industry standard technologies like Firebase Analytic to track your use of our Application, or we may allow our Third Party Service Providers to use these devices on our behalf.

-Privacy Policies of Third Party Application This Privacy Policy only addresses the use and disclosure of information we collect from you on SELF GROWTH or https://aibles.com/.
+Privacy Policies of Third Party Application This Privacy Policy only addresses the use and disclosure of information we collect from you on SCHOOL ON AIR.
 Other websites that may be accessible through this Website have their own privacy policies and data collection, use and disclosure practices.
 If you link to any such website, we urge you review the website’s privacy policy.
 We are not responsible for the policies or practices of third parties.

 Children .
 We do not knowingly collect personal information from anyone under the age of 6, and no part of the Application is designed to attract anyone under the age of 6.
 Extra Download does not support download file for children.

 Facebook Connect .
-SELF GROWTH allows users to access Facebook Connect to interact with friends and to share on Facebook through Wall and friends’ News Feeds.
-If you are logged into SELF GROWTH and Facebook, when you click on “Connect with Facebook” your profiles will merge if the email addresses match.
+SCHOOL ON AIR allows users to access Facebook Connect to interact with friends and to share on Facebook through Wall and friends’ News Feeds.
+If you are logged into SCHOOL ON AIR and Facebook, when you click on “Connect with Facebook” your profiles will merge if the email addresses match.

-Contacting Us Whether you’re a new or loyal customer we’d like to stay connected and want to hear from you!

-Corporate Address

-SELF GROWTH Attn: Copyright Agent TSQ Building Mo Lao - Ha Dong.

-Hanoi City, Vietnam.
+If you have any questions about this Privacy Policy, You can contact us:

+By email: linhvnguyen9@gmail.com